quantum93/National_Park/README.md

 #### By _**Tae Lee**_

 # Description
-_A website for (fictional) world travel information created using Ruby on Rails.
+_This application successfully returns responses for API calls for national park list of 50 states of USA.
-In particular, this website informed about the countries in the world from traveler.
-Each traveler gives rating by their experience and written comments.
-You can visit the random country site within this website.
-In order to use this website, you need two git repos (world_travel_backend and world_travel_interface).
-The backend logic was tested with the integration test spec for API call._
+It has only backend logic for API and ready to do with front-end interface._

 # Database
-_The site should have functionality to review countries but your database should have built-in list of countries (check deployment instructions).
-All reviews should have an author, comments and rating.
-(A rating can be a number between 1 and 10.)
-You can include other fields of your choosing as well.
-For initialization, we executed "rails new app_name --api -d postgresql -T"_
+_The site should have functionality to list states.
+All state has id and state name and all national park has id, state_id and park name.
+The state and national park is using the one-to-many relationship with foreign key in DB schema.
+You can include other columns of your choosing as well.
+For initialization, we executed "rails new National_Park --api -d postgresql -T"_

 # Scopes
 _This site should use scopes to display the following information on the site:_